 Allergies occur when the immune system overreacts to substances that are typically harmless.
 In Montana, pollen, mold spores, and dust mites are the primary culprits.
 These allergens are particularly prevalent during the spring and fall seasons, when plants release their pollen and mold spores become more abundant.

-Common Allergens in Montana
+Common Allergies in Montana

 Pollen from trees, grasses, and weeds is a significant trigger for allergies in Montana.
 Sagebrush, ragweed, and various grasses are among the most common allergenic plants.
 Mold spores thrive in damp environments, making them prevalent in areas with high humidity or after rainfall.
 Dust mites, microscopic creatures that live in bedding, upholstery, and carpets, can also trigger allergies.

-Montana Allergy Seasons: What to Expect Year-Round
+Montana Allergy Season: What to Expect Year-Round

 Montana's changing seasons bring with them a variety of allergens that can cause discomfort for many residents.
 Here's what you can expect throughout the year: